Many people have questioned what the History of Afternoon Tea is. How and when did this tradition begin? What was served? Was it in the Victorian Era?

 I am fascinated by how Afternoon Tea was started.
 I had a tea party business back in 2005.
 My friend Helen and I used to have between 8 -40 women come for tea to have private parties.
 Mostly the Red Hat Society, but some families would come to have a birthday.
 We even had a few weddings and fundraisers.
 Here are some ideas you can use for your own tea party.

 During lunch, I would tell the story of how afternoon tea was started.
 It goes something like this.

-If you enjoy tea, I hope you get to experience afternoon tea with scones.
+If you enjoyed the History of Afternoon tea, I hope you get to experience some of these Tea Tips:

 Get this beautiful encouraging teacup story printable when you subscribe to our weekly newsletter, where you will get encouraging tips for family, food, and finance.